WAVM: Television

 WAVM airs original student content once to three times a week.
 Broadcasts often air for one hour during 6-9 p.m.
 ET.
-Student Television includes Manly Cooking and Dining Divas.
-Manly cooking is normally hosted by 4 male talent where they either do crazy food challenges such as Ghost Pepper Pasta, and Mystery Burgers.
-Dining Divas is a cooking show involving four on-air female talent, where they make food such as grilled cheese, French toast, eggs, and more edible creations then Manly Cooking.
+Student television programs include Manly Cooking and Dining Divas.
+Manly Cooking is normally hosted by four male talent where they do crazy food challenges such as Ghost Pepper Pasta or Mystery Burgers.
+Dining Divas is a cooking show involving four on-air female talent where they make food such as grilled cheese, French toast, eggs, and more traditional recipes then those of Manly Cooking.

-Previously aired Television shows in WAVM include The Elusive Moose and Arcade.
+Previously aired television shows in WAVM include The Elusive Moose and Arcade.
 These shows have been discontinued by the students and have no further plans of being revitalized.
 The programs air on Channel 8 on Comcast Xfinity, and Channel 28 on Verizon Fios.

 Radio

 WAVM broadcasts stereo radio from 2-9 p.m.
 ET on 91.7 FM for five days a week during the Maynard High School school year.
 The radio shows are run by students for an hour once a week.
 The students choose music and topics and have fun on the air.
 Radio shows are offered to students in the 6th-12th grades in the Maynard school systems.
 In addition, WAVM also offers live radio recordings of church services.